Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: acknowledgments

-\acknowledgments We thank Cailin Plunkett, Thomas Dent, and Noah Wolfe for useful discussions.
+We thank Cailin Plunkett, Thomas Dent, Yin-Jie Li, and Noah Wolfe for useful discussions.
 We also thank Storm Colloms as our internal LIGO reviewer.
 S.A.-L. is supported by the Mario Santo Domingo and Thomas A. Frank fellowship funds at MIT.
 J.H. is supported by the NSF Graduate Research Fellowship under Grant No. DGE1122374.
-M.M. is supported by the LIGO Laboratory through the National Science Foundation awards PHY-1764464 and PHY-2309200.
+M.M. is supported by the LIGO Laboratory through the National Science Foundation awards PHY-1764464 and PHY-2309200 and a Research Fellowship from the Royal Commission for the Exhibition of 1851.
 J.H. and S.V. are partially supported by the NSF grant PHY-2045740.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.